fbraem/mqweb/README.md

 You can change the templates which come with MQWeb to get another view, but you can also use MQWeb as a proxy to WebSphere MQ.
 All controllers and actions can return JSON which can be handled in your favourite servers-side language.
-URL's to the MQWeb controllers / actions has allows the same structure:
+URL's to the MQWeb controllers / actions has allways the same structure:

 ```
   http://<host:8081>/<controller>/<action>/<param1>/<param2> ...